xiaolei-lab/rMVP/README.md

 # Citation
 ```
 For MVP:
-Hoping it will be coming soon!
+Hope it will be coming soon!

+For calculation of K matrix:
+Vanraden, P. M. "Efficient Methods to Compute Genomic Predictions."
+Journal of Dairy Science 91.11(2008):4414-4423.

+For GLM(PC) model:
+Price, Alkes L., et al. "Principal components analysis corrects for stratification in genome-wide association studies."
+Nature genetics 38.8 (2006): 904.

 For MLM(K) model:
 Yu, Jianming, et al. "A unified mixed-model method for association mapping that accounts for multiple levels of relatedness."
 Nature genetics 38.2 (2006): 203.